rsanheim/backspin/README.md

 Backspin.run!("echo_test") do
   Open3.capture3("echo hello")
 end
-# Raises an error with detailed diff if verification fails
+# Raises an error with detailed diff if verification fails from recorded data in "echo_test.yml"
 ```

 ### Custom matchers